john-millington/senti-media/README.md

 # senti-social

-Senti Social is an extensible framework for sentiment analysis on media sources.
-It comes with plugins for twitter and [NewsAPI](https://newsapi.org).
+Senti Social is an extensible framework for sentiment analysis and NLP on media sources.
+It comes with plugins for the [Twitter API](https://developer.twitter.com/) and [NewsAPI](https://newsapi.org).
 The framework uses [AWS Comprehend](https://aws.amazon.com/comprehend), along with [compromise](http://compromise.cool/) to extract key phrases and do sentiment analysis.

 It is designed for use with node, and may have issues running in a browser.